-A. Deposits - At June 30, 2019, the Foundation's total deposits with a private banking institution had a carrying value of \$187,881.14 and the bank balance of \$196,908.77.
+A. Deposits - At June 30, 2020, the Foundation's total deposits with a private banking institution had a carrying value of \$330,208.32 and a bank balance of \$332,443.03.

 Custodial credit risk is the risk that in the event of a bank failure, the Foundation's deposits may not be returned.
 The Foundation does not have a deposit policy for custodial credit risk.
-As of June 30, 2019, all of the Foundation's bank balance was secured by the Federal Depository Insurance Corporation (FDIC).
+As of June 30, 2020, the Foundation's bank balance in excess of the Federal Depository Insurance Corporation (FDIC) coverage is \$82,443.03 and is uninsured and uncollateralized.